TARADevOps/tsuki-webshop/README.md

 Caddy 2 is a powerful, enterprise-ready, open source web server with automatic HTTPS written in Go

 Caddy simplifies your infrastructure.
-It takes care of TLS certificate renewals, OCSP stapling, static file serving, reverse proxying, Kubernetes ingress, and more.
+It takes care of TLS Management & Termination, OCSP Stapling, Reverse Proxying & Ingress, Web Application Firewall, Lossless Compression (brotli) and more.

 More information at: https://caddyserver.com/